 What is the process to have a boating safety course approved by California State Parks Division of Boating and Waterways (DBW) in order to become a course provider for the California Boater Card Program?

 There is a four-step process for a course and exam provider to become an “approved provider” in California: Providers with a current NASBLA and state certification can take up to 30 days to be approved.
 Providers who need a NASBLA and state certification can take up to a year to be approved.

 - Complete the National Association of State Boating Law Administrators (NASBLA) process for national approval.
 For NASBLA approval, follow the procedures outlined here.

 - Still working within the NASBLA framework, complete DBW course content approval.
 California approval is the second part of the NASBLA approval process.

-- Understand and complete a California Boater Card (CBC) Data Compliance Agreement.
+- Understand and complete a California Boater Card Data Compliance Agreement.

-- Complete a CBC application including contact information, a copy of your current NASBLA/California certification letter (and any previous letter verifying approval since January 1, 2015) and copies of your current course certificate and/or card.
+- Complete a California Boater Card application including contact information, a copy of your current NASBLA/California certification letter (and any previous letter verifying approval since January 1, 2015) and copies of your current course certificate and/or card.
 An application can be found on our website.

 What will the California Boater Card Data Compliance Agreement include?

 Boating safety course providers shall agree to collect the student DBW-issued Application ID number and provide it to DBW in the required format and in the timeframe established by DBW.
 This information shall be in an uploadable format such as Excel or API; the course provider shall upload the requested data into the database.

 When should a course provider complete a California Boater Card course provider application?

-After the course provider has completed their NASBLA and State certifications and the CBC Data Compliance Agreement.
+After the course provider has completed their NASBLA and State certifications and the California Boater Card Data Compliance Agreement.